namanbansalcodes/Brain-Tumor-Diagnosis-using-Deep-Learning/README.md

 ## How to run

-Tensorflow, Numpy, h5py, Matplotlib.pyplot, os and cv2
+Required Modules: Tensorflow 2.0, Numpy, h5py, Matplotlib.pyplot, os and cv2

 1. Download the dataset to your google drive, unzip all folders and store them in one folder. (you can do this easily using https://www.multcloud.com/)
 2. Open the notebook in Google Collab.